 To this day Japanese and Chinese make some of the most beautiful handcrafted pottery and some of the most sort after examples often have imperfections which make each piece uniquely beautiful.

 In the Neolithic Age, early cereals were cultivated

 Beside and in the earliest pottery discovered in China, archaeologists found millet which is one of the earliest cereals humans grew.
 The grain was an important food source during the time.
 Earthenware cookware would have been used and millet added to soups used in Asia and Africa.
 Moreover, earthenware would be used to boil cereals in Europe.
 However Emmer wheat, Einkorn wheat and barley were cultivated for food.

 If you’re interested http://www.visual-arts-cork.com/pottery.htm has a fascinating timeline on ancient pottery.

 As time went on people discovered open firing, a process which clay is heated to a temperature between 600-900 degrees Celsius.
 A technological leap in firing leads to the development of the basic kiln which allows the pottery to be fired at a higher temperature.
 Higher temperatures would later lead to the discovery of ceramics and porcelain.

 Today ceramic cookware is the first choice for oven based meals.
-Although ceramic cookware or earthen pot is not often used on direct heat sources such as stovetop cooking especially in the West.
+Although ceramic cookware or earthen pots are not often used on direct heat sources such as stovetop cooking especially in the West.
 However, in Japan, the Donabe is the pot of choice for the popular winter dish Nabe.

-There’s are good reasons why we don’t use most ceramics on the stovetop.
+There are good reasons why we don’t use most ceramics on the stovetop

 Even with more modern advances in technology most ceramics cookware have two major drawbacks.